gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir migrate $APP_NAME --migration_app_name=$MIGRATION_APP_NAME

+More details:

-If you need to tweak the migration command, all we are doing is dropping into a remote_console and running the following.
+If you need to tweak the migration command to run yourself, all we are doing is dropping into a remote_console and running the following.
 For information on how to open a remote console, see :ref:`remote console`.

 .. code-block:: elixir